flutter-news-app-full-source-code/.github/LIFETIME_DEVELOPER_LICENSE.md

 a. **Use and Modify The Licensed Source Code:** You may use, copy, and create derivative works of The Licensed Source Code for the sole purpose of developing Your Compiled Applications.

 b. **Develop and Distribute Your Compiled Applications:** You have the right to develop, publish, distribute, and sell an unlimited number of Your Compiled Applications.

+c. **Access Future Updates:** This license grant applies not only to the version of The Licensed Source Code available at the time of purchase but also to all future versions and updates made available by the Licensor within the same GitHub organization.

 ## 4. Key Restrictions